-I know you probably don’t want to have a tough conversation, that you’re very likely scared that you or someone else will say something wrong, mess it up or cause more pain.
+You probably don’t want to have a tough conversation in your workplace.
+You’re very likely scared that you, or someone else, will say the wrong thing, mess it up or cause more pain.

-Those are reasonable concerns, but they’re ones you need to take on if you, your team, and your company are going to be able to move forward in the middle of our current 3 or 4 national crises (on top of that teeny global pandemic that is also still going on.)
+Worrying about adding salt to wounds or saying the wrong thing are reasonable concerns.
+Still, they are fears you need to take on if you, your team, and your company want to move forward in the middle of a crisis (such as that teeny global pandemic that is still going on.)

 And guess what?
 It will help.
 A lot.

-I know it will because we just had this discussion twice this morning, once with our Management Team and then with the entire company.
+I know it will because we had this discussion twice since the murder of George Floyd, once with our management team and then with the entire company.
 The benefits reported by employees were huge.

-Opening up the conversation validated people's feelings, gave a new and psychologically safe outlet and helped us feel cared for.
+Opening up the conversation validated people’s feelings, gave them a new and psychologically safe outlet and helped everyone feel cared for.

-So here’s a quick guide to how to set up what might feel like a tough discussion.
-It works best if the whole company participates, but even talking at your team level can help.
+So, here’s a quick guide for setting up what might feel like a difficult discussion.
+It works best if the whole company participates, but even talking at the team level can help.

 1. Set your intentions clearly